 Lantern Festival for the Chinese New Year in Yuyuan Garden, Shanghai, China. . . . . #china #lanternfestival #shanghai #lantern #wandering #travel #traveling #wanderlust #wander #wanderer #adventure #adventurer #travelawesome #instatravel #explore #instagood #keepexploring #photooftheday #traveler #beautifuldestinations #beautiful #instatraveling #mytravelgram #travelgram #travelingram #igtravel #traveladdict #travelphotography #exploretheworld

 China sets off the most fireworks in the world during the nights of New Year, and in Hong Kong, the display over Victoria Harbour goes on for 25 minutes with lasers and lights from buildings creating one of the best displays on earth.
-Music is played while the local skyscrapers feature lights shows choreographed to the theme for that year and with the fireworks produced to have louder detonations than normal to scare Nian away, so be prepared for a night to remember.
+Music is played while the local skyscrapers feature light shows choreographed to the theme for that year and with the fireworks produced to have louder detonations than normal to scare Nian away, be prepared for a night to remember.
 Check out the Hong Kong Travellers top tips for viewing the 2018 Chinese New Year Fireworks.

 2. Red envelopes

-As with fireworks, lucky red envelopes are also shrouded in myths and fairy tales, many years ago a demon called Sui would visit children on New Year’s Eve night and pat them on the head, as his touch was evil the children would develop a fever.
-One year a couple gave their child some coins to play with and when he fell asleep they placed the coins on a red piece of paper next to his pillow, at midnight Sui came in to visit the child and suddenly saw the coins flashing in the dark and it frightened him off.
+As with fireworks, lucky red envelopes are also shrouded in myths and fairy tales.
+Many years ago a demon called Sui would visit children on New Year’s Eve night and pat them on the head.
+As his touch was evil the children would develop a fever.
+One year a couple gave their child some coins to play with and when he fell asleep they placed the coins on a red piece of paper next to his pillow.
+At midnight Sui came in to visit the child and suddenly saw the coins flashing in the dark and it frightened him off.
 The next day their neighbours heard about this revelation, so they too gave their children money wrapped in red paper to ward off Sui.

-While traditionally we think of the red envelopes being given to children nowadays envelopes are gifted to many different people from children and family to colleagues and friends.
+While traditionally we think of the red envelopes being given to children, nowadays envelopes are gifted to many different people from children and family to colleagues and friends.
 Only clean and crisp notes can be placed into the red envelope to represent freshness as you enter the new year.
 Banks often experience a rush before New Year where people wish to withdraw clean notes.
-If you wish to give an envelope you must ensure that the amounts never include the number ‘4’ as it is unlucky, whereas ‘8’ is exceedingly lucky!
+If you would like to give an envelope you must ensure that the amounts never include the number ‘4’ as it is unlucky, whereas ‘8’ is exceedingly lucky!